Most people think they’re smart, they’re logical.

 Even the experts are prone to logical fallacies.

-They can help you to be the person who always wins debates and arguments.
+They can help you to avoid logical fallacies and be the person who always wins debates and arguments.

 Gödel, Escher, Bach is an incredible exploration of captivating thoughts like meaning, reduction, and recursion at the heart of cognitive science.